 The overall purpose of the EH&S Committee is to develop, review and make recommendations as required on matters related to the Company's environmental, health and safety policies and practices and to monitor compliance with government regulations and with the Company's commitment to excellence on these issues.
 The EH&S Committee is also responsible for reviewing and making recommendations to the Board concerning the Company's compliance with policy statements and implementation standards adopted from time to time by the Company on environmental, health and safety issues, the Company's environmental disaster response plan and degree of readiness for each of its operations and the Company's management programs and standards addressing the health of its employees and the public and the safety of the workplace.
 The EH&S Committee monitors the Company's development of policies and initiatives in the area of environment, health and safety.
 The EH&S Committee requires that at least one meeting per year is held at one of the Company's operations.
 The EH&S Committee has the authority to conduct any investigation appropriate to fulfilling its responsibilities and may retain special legal, accounting or other experts in the performance of its duties.
-The EH&S Committee is composed of four Directors, three of whom are independent.
+The EH&S Committee is composed of five Directors, four of whom are independent, and one member is a director of Canfor Pulp.